plotly/academy/_react/part-3.md

 module.exports = Plot;
 ```

 Let's make this work by adapting the `Plotly.newPlot` call.
-We need to pass `this.props.xData`, `this.props.yData` and `this.props.type` to it:
+We need to pass our styling and options, and `this.props.xData`, `this.props.yData` and `this.props.type`:

 ```JS
 // components/Plot.js